 - Each Flow meter has a Pulses Per Gallon and Pulses Per Pound calibration number.
-8160 system users program the Pulses Per Pound number into the console for NH3 operation. - It is usually preferred to view the "Rate" (Pounds Per Acre) on the display.
+8100, 8150 and 8160 system users program the Pulses Per Pound number into the console for NH3 operation.
+8605 system users program the Pulses Per Gallon number into the console for Anhydrous Ammonia application - It is usually preferred to view the "Rate" (Pounds Per Acre) on the display.
 When vapor is present in the flow meter, the "Rate" (Pounds Per Acre) will fluctuate wildly and control will be very poor.
 This will stop when the system is working properly.